ddmitov/epigraphista/README.md

 Epigraphista
 ==================================

-Epigraphista is an Epidoc XML file creator using Perl Executing Browser as a graphical user interface, JavaScript for text conversion and Perl 5 for writing the actual XML files.
+Epigraphista is an EpiDoc XML file creator using Perl Executing Browser as a desktop GUI framework, HTML5 and Bootstrap for a themable user interface, JavaScript for text conversion and Perl 5 for writing the actual XML files.
-It's user interface is currently in Bulgarian because it is intended, but not limited, to Bulgarian users.
+It's language is currently Bulgarian because it is intended, but not limited, to Bulgarian users.
+Epigraphista could also be used as a server-side application without Perl Executing Browser.

 ## Runtime Requirements